JoshPaulie/NanoEncoder/README.md

 ## Usage
 The CLI has 2 commands: `encode` and `purge`.
 Each take a directory to transact against.

+> [!important]
+> When optimizing a series, it's recommended you copy a few episodes to their own folder and experiment with the `--crf` flag.
+>
+> Once you're sure you have a setting you like, you can confidently process the whole thing (assuming they're all of the same quality, like if you downloaded a series from the internet)

 ```bash
 nen encode '/media/series/The Office (US)' # Recursively find all videos and begin re-encoding